FKD13/PingT/README.md

 # Ping'T

-*A TUI application graphically visualizing the ping status of a target*
+*A TUI application graphically visualizing the ping status of a collection of targets*

 ![](./screenshot.png)